DMNihal65/Toyota_Mkdocs/docs/index.md

 ### User Management
 - **User Registration and Roles**: Add new users with defined roles and permissions.
 - **Secure User Management**: Ensure secure handling of user data and restrict deletion of critical admin accounts.

-## Future Scope

-1. **Integration with Other Systems**
-   - Integrate the MDM system with other enterprise systems such as ERP and MES for seamless data flow and enhanced functionality.

-2. **Advanced Predictive Analytics**
-   - Implement machine learning algorithms to predict potential machine failures and maintenance needs, improving proactive maintenance strategies.

-3. **Mobile Application Development**
-   - Develop a mobile application to provide maintenance personnel with on-the-go access to machine states, alarms, and spare part management.

-By addressing these future developments, the MDM system will continue to evolve, providing even greater value and efficiency to Toyota's maintenance operations.